skip to main content

 Under the Act, dogs and cats are defined as ‘companion animals’.

-For more information on keeping of other animals, please contact Council's Rangers.
+For more information on keeping of other animals, please contact our Rangers via the contact us page.

 Did you find this content useful?